A Survey on Hypergame Theory: Modelling Misaligned Perceptions and Nested Beliefs for Multi-Agent Systems: Conclusions

 \section{Conclusions}

 In this work, we conducted a systematic review of hypergame theory, focusing on its adaptation and application within multi-agent systems (MAS).
-We surveyed 44 papers spanning multiple domains and analyzed how hypergame models have been integrated into agent-based frameworks, examining trends, formalizations, and application patterns.
+We surveyed 49 papers spanning multiple domains and analysed how hypergame models have been integrated into agent-based frameworks, examining trends, formalisations, and application patterns.
 Our review highlighted both the theoretical strengths of hypergame theory -- particularly its ability to represent nested beliefs, misaligned perceptions, and subjective representations of strategic interactions -- and the practical challenges of deploying such models in dynamic MAS environments.

-Despite early efforts such as HML~\citep{brumley2003hypant} and HAT~\citep{Gibson2013hypergame}, there remains no formal language or simulation framework explicitly designed for modeling agent-based hypergames.
-Given the identified lack of a unified representational formalism and the need for structured support for recursive belief modeling and dynamic perception updates, future work should prioritize the development of dedicated hypergame description languages tailored to agent-based applications.
-Inspiration may be drawn from planning frameworks rooted in epistemic logic~\citep{baltag2008qualitative,bolander2011epistemic}, general game-playing languages like GDL-III~\citep{thielscher2017gdl3}, or formal ToM modeling tools such as TOMA~\citep{erdogan2025toma}.
+Despite early efforts such as HML~\citep{brumley2003hypant} and HAT~\citep{Gibson2013hypergame}, there remains no formal language or simulation framework explicitly designed for modelling agent-based hypergames.
+Given the identified lack of a unified representational formalism and the need for structured support for recursive belief modelling and dynamic perception updates, future work should prioritise the development of dedicated hypergame description languages tailored to agent-based applications.
+Inspiration may be drawn from planning frameworks rooted in epistemic logic~\citep{baltag2008qualitative,bolander2011epistemic}, general game-playing languages such as GDL-III~\citep{thielscher2017gdl3}, or formal ToM modelling tools such as TOMA~\citep{erdogan2025toma}.
+While the minimal hypergame language presented in~\citep{trencsenyi2025hypergamerationalisabilitysolvingagent} can serve as a foundation, its declarative context does not yet support gameplay.